bernardoc1001/Agile-Task-Tracker/functional_spec/func_spec.md

 -   **Dependencies:**

       This action can only be performed by a logged in user.

 **3.3 Add members to Organisation**
 -----------------------------------

 -   **Description:**

       After the creation of an organisation, the admin can start adding users to that organisation so they can then be placed on projects relating to that organisation.

 -   **Criticality:**

-   As no one can be assigned to a project without being a member of that organisation, this function will be critical.
+      As no one can be assigned to a project without being a member of that organisation,this function will be critical.

 -   **Technical issues:**